dcint/apim-aoai-secure-terraform/README.md

 Based on the provided Terraform code, this module deploys the following resources:

-- **Azure API Management (APIM) Service (`azurerm_api_management`)**: This is the main resource being deployed.
-It's configured with a system-assigned managed identity and is set to use an internal virtual network.
-It also has an additional location specified for high availability.
+- **Azure API Management (APIM) Service (`azurerm_api_management`)**: Serving as the main resource, the APIM Service is deployed with a system-assigned managed identity and configured to use an internal virtual network.
+An additional location is specified to ensure high availability.

 - **Public IP Addresses (`azurerm_public_ip`)**: These are used by the APIM service.
 One is used for the primary location and another for the additional location.